 Being a single mother simply wasn’t an option for many women in the late 1800s.
 Rather than face community stigma, many Winnipeg women simply left their children on church doorsteps.

-Four Misericordia Sisters journeyed from Montreal to Winnipeg on December 1, 1898 to address this very concern.
+Three Misericordia Sisters and a trained nurse journeyed from Montreal to Winnipeg on December 1, 1898 to address this very concern.
 Their goal was to set up a safe, healthy environment for single mothers and their infants and provide them with care and instruction so they could eventually function on their own.

-The Sisters began their work in a small house in St. Boniface, overcoming many hardships, and eventually purchased property on Sherbrook Street and Ida (now Wolseley).
+The Sisters began their work in a house on Broadway Avenue, overcoming many hardships, and eventually purchased property on Sherbrook Street and Ida (now Wolseley).
 Construction on the Winnipeg Maternity Hospital was completed in 1900.

 The Sisters flourished in their new surroundings; their knowledge of midwifery and how to safely deliver babies was passed onto many doctors over time.